fbpx

 Probate And Estate, Austin Texas

-Austin Attorney Pamela HaileyPettyOur Austin Probate Lawyers know that the loss of a loved one is never an easy experience.
-Unfortunately, the grief you feel following their loss may be compounded by frustration at the often complicated legal process known as probate.
-When attempting to traverse the probate process in Texas, the guidance of an attorney may help to reduce the time and energy you spend searching for resolutions.
 At the Hailey-Petty Law Firm, PLLC, in Austin and San Antonio, we provide comprehensive probate guidance to clients throughout the area.
 From the moment you retain our firm, we will make every effort to guide your family through the probate process as quickly and easily as possible.
-Attorney Pamela Hailey-Petty and Jessica Ramirez offer assistance managing probate of estates, settlement of estate debts and the overall administration of the estate.
+Attorney Pamela Hailey-Petty offers assistance managing probate of estates, settlement of estate debts and the overall administration of the estate.

 Knowledgeable Guidance Through All Forms of Texas Probate